geotrellis/geotrellis.github.com/rendering/index.md

 is to divide up the values of the data into different categories called classes, and then represent each class on the map with its own color.
 Each class has an lower and upper limit that defines what values falls within it.
 For example, a class might contain values between 0 and 10.
-We call these limits "class breaks".
+We call these limits *class breaks*.

 When rendering a raster, you can either manually determine the class breaks or use an automatic classification scheme.
 For example, if you were creating a map